batoolalomari/201readingNote/class-06.md

 It consists of four main types of nodes.

-1-THE DOCUMENT NODE
+- THE DOCUMENT NODE
-2-ELEMENT NODES
+- ELEMENT NODES
-3-ATTRIBUTE NODES
+- ATTRIBUTE NODES
-4-TEXT NODES
+- TEXT NODES

    ![Dom](dom.png)